projectara/greybus-spec/source/module_info.rst

 * All headers and descriptor data within a Module Manifest shall be implicitly followed by pad bytes as necessary to bring the structure's total size to a multiple of 4 bytes.
-* Accordingly, the low-order two bits of all header “size” field values shall be 00.
+* Accordingly, the low-order two bits of all header "size" field values shall be 00.
 * Any reserved or unused space (including implicit padding) in a header or descriptor shall be ignored when read, and zero-filled when written.